Visit Bwindi Impenetrable Forest – 10 – Top Things to Do and See

 The Hike through Bwindi Impenetrable Forest takes one day, or The Hike takes you from the north of Bwindi to the South of Nkuringo.
-You can stay overnight and continue the next day down to scenic Lake Mutanda where you paddle across in a wooden dugout and proceed to the town of Kisoro.
+You can stay overnight and continue the next day down to scenic Lake Mutanda, where you paddle across in a wooden dugout and proceed to the town of Kisoro.

 It is the most popular Hike along two trails of Bwindi – there are.
 However, there are other trails and nature walks.
 Most are accessible to moderate endurance-wise.
 They are located in and near the Forest, meaning they can be explored on foot and require an hour to a day.

 Hiking through the Bwindi Impenetrable Forest is always with a guide.
-The Bwindi Impenetrable Forest Hikes have become more popular over the last few years, especially among those who choose to trek gorillas twice, once in Buhoma and once in the South of the Park.
+The Bwindi Impenetrable Forest Hikes have become more popular over the last few years, especially among those who trek gorillas twice, once in Buhoma and once in the South of the Park.

 6. Hikes and Trails in and around Bwindi Impenetrable Park:

 Not only can you hike through the Forest, but there are also many hikes and nature walk in and outside Bwindi Impenetrable Forest that match various fitness levels.

 Trails can be found in Buhoma, Ruhija, Rushaga, and Nkuringo.
 Some are birding hikes, while others focus on the scenery of Bwindi Impenetrable Forest.